 The University of Texas at Arlington supports the "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants" of The Council of Graduate Schools in the United States.
 A copy of the resolution and list of signatory institutions is available in the Graduate School and can be viewed at www.cgsnet.org/publicationsPolicyRes/resolutions.htm.
 To assure the appointment of the most highly qualified students available and to best realize the principal objectives for which graduate assistants are employed, The University of Texas at Arlington has adopted the following policies and regulations, all provisions of which apply to both graduate assistantships and graduate associateships.

-Before being appointed to an assistantship at UT Arlington, a student whose native language is not English must demonstrate English proficiency.
-The preferred method to demonstrate proficiency is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) or by earning a score of 23 on the Speaking Section of the TOEFL iBT, or by earning a score of 7 on the Speaking Section of the IELTS.
-The TSE and TOEFL iBT scores should be sent directly to U.T.
-Arlington by Educational Testing Service (ETS).
+Before being appointed to an assistantship at U.T.
+Arlington, a student whose native language is not English must demonstrate English proficiency.
+The preferred method to demonstrate is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) before arriving in the United States.
+The TSE score should be sent directly to U.T.
+Arlington.
 Score reports submitted directly by the student or those marked "Student Copy" or "Applicant's Copy" are not considered official and will not be accepted by the University.
 Holding a degree(s) from a U.S. college or university does not exempt from this requirement assistantship applicants who are non-native speakers of English.
+The TSE is administered at TOEFL test centers around the world.
 See the catalog entry titled Application Documentation Requirements in the Admission Requirements and Procedures section for further information.

-Students who do not achieve scores on the TSE, TOEFL iBT, IELTS or SEA high enough to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency before becoming eligible to hold a teaching assistantship.
-This 10-week program, offered by the UT Arlington English Language Institute, emphasizes oral presentation skills and accent reduction.
-Registration is in 402 Hammond Hall, and the charge for course is payable at the time of registration.
+Students who do not achieve scores on the TSE or SEA high enough to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency before becoming eligible to hold a teaching assistantship.
+This 10-week program, offered by the U.T.
+Arlington English Language Institute, emphasizes oral presentation skills and accent reduction.
+Registration is in 402 Hammond Hall, and the charge is $460, payable at the time of registration.
 Contact the English Language Institute at 817.272.2730 for details, including the current class schedule and charges.

 Although a student may be appointed initially to a graduate assistantship for a full academic year, continuation of the appointment beyond the first semester is subject to the following conditions: